shuhei/shuhei.github.com/source/_posts/2019-04-30-dns-polling.markdown

 Node.js is especially vulnerable to DNS lookup failures because:

-1. Node.js standard library doesn't have DNS cache by default while other languages/runtimes like Java and Go have it by default.
+- Node.js standard library doesn't have DNS cache by default while other languages/runtimes like Java and Go have it by default.
-2. Node.js uses a small thread pool to make DNS lookups.
+- Node.js uses a small thread pool to make DNS lookups.
 When there are slow DNS queries or packet loss, subsequent DNS lookups need to wait for them to finish or timeout.
-  - Before [Node 10.12.0](https://github.com/nodejs/node/pull/22997), it was even worse because slow DNS queries affected other tasks in the threadpool like file IO and GZIP encoding/decoding.
+  - Before [Node 10.12.0](https://github.com/nodejs/node/pull/22997), it was even worse because slow DNS queries affected other tasks in the thread pool like file IO and gzip encoding/decoding.

 ## Caching at OS-level